Rehab-Robotics-Lab/FloSystem/README.md

 11. click under system tools and change the password
 12. connect everything up.

+It also makes sense to setup for tethered sharing, in the [old way](#old-way):

+1. Set switch to AP mode
+2. connect by wifi and navigate to 192.168.0.1
+3. Quick setup set ssid to flo-net and password to floiscool#01
+4. Plug in cable
+5. Rock and roll

 When you enter somewhere new, you will need to connect to the local network.
 TO do this:

 1. Turn on the router